Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Demonstrate EYLF and QKLG knowledge of quality learning and teaching including advanced theoretical and philosophical perspectives of an early childhood teacher and the teaching profession.
+1 Demonstrate knowledge of the EYLF and the QKLG including advanced theoretical and philosophical perspectives of early childhood teachers and the teaching profession.
 Knowledgeable

 Empowered